oVirt/ovirt-site/source/template/reloadableconfiguration.html.md

 ### Summary

-The Reloadable Configuration feature will allow the admin to change core configurations through the engine-config tool without restarting the machine.
+The Reloadable Configuration feature will allow the admin to change core configurations through the engine-config tool without restarting the ovirt engine.

 ### Owner